Skip to main content

 Florida Crime vs the National Average

-Florida’s violent crime rate sits near or slightly below the U.S. average, depending on the year and metro area.
+As of early 2026, Florida’s statewide violent crime rate tracks at 3.8 per 1,000 residents, remaining approximately 5% below the national average, while high-density tourist corridors inflate local property crime metrics to 17.4 per 1,000 nationally.
 Property crime is higher in some regions, largely driven by tourism density and population churn, not everyday residential neighborhoods.
-In plain terms: where locals actually live is usually far safer than where visitors cluster.
+In plain terms: primarily residential areas often report lower crime rates than tourism-heavy districts than where visitors cluster.

 Safest Regions vs Riskiest

-• Safest: low-density suburbs, master-planned communities, and inland family-oriented cities-especially those with high owner-occupancy and stable school zones.
+• Safest: low-density suburbs, planned residential developments with lower reported crime rates, and primarily residentsial inland cities with historically consistent ownership turnover rates especially those with high owner-occupancy and stable school zones..

 • Higher risk: dense tourist corridors, nightlife-heavy districts, and parts of large metros where population turnover is constant.